Achievable logoAchievable logo

 Entanglement occurs when the firm involves itself with the preparation of the third-party post

-An example of entanglement would include a firm sharing a paid review of its products or services on TikTok.
+An example of entanglement is sharing a paid review of the firm’s products or services on TikTok.

 Whether a firm adopts or entangles itself with third-party content, the shared material must be vetted, reviewed, and treated essentially as if it were created by the firm.